 Michela A. English.
 Ms. English, age 58, has served as our director since August 2003.
 Ms. English has served as President and CEO of Fight for Children, a non-profit charitable organization focused on providing high quality education and health care services to underserved youth in Washington, D.C., since 2006.
-Ms. English has also been a director of Gladstone Capital Corporation since June 2002, and a director of Gladstone Investment Corporation since June 2005.
+Ms. English has also been a director of Gladstone Capital Corporation since June 2002, and a director of Gladstone Lapital Corporation since June 2005.
 From March 1996 to March 2004, Ms. English held several positions with Discovery Communications, Inc., including president of Discovery Consumer Products, president of Discovery Enterprises Worldwide and president of Discovery.com.
-From 1991 to 1996, Ms. English served as senior vice president, corporate planning and business development for Marriott Corporation and as a senior engagement manager for McKinsey & Company.
+From 1991 to 1996, Ms. English served as senior vice president of the National Geographic Society's Board of Trustees and Education Foundation Board.
+Prior to 1991, Ms. English served as vice president, corporate planning and business development for Marriot Corporation and as a senior engagement manager for McKinsey & Company.
 Ms. English currently serves as director of the Educational Testing Service (ETS), as a director of D.C.
 Preparatory Academy, and as a member of the Virginia Institute of Marine Science Council.
-Ms. English is an emeritus member of the board of Sweet Briar College and a Master of Public and Private Management degree from Yale University's School of Management.
+Ms. English is an emetry of the board of Sweet Briar College.
+Ms. English holds a Bachelor of Arts in International Affairs from Sweet Briar College and a Master of Public and Private Management degree from Yale University's School of Management.